Skip to main content

 Malus spp.

 This is a twig for grafting.
-Fall.
+Fall, red skin.

 General Stephen P. Gardner intro, Bolton, MA, before 1811.
 Originally named American Mother.
 Also known as Queen Anne and Gardeners Apple.